 - I spray painted again with Rustoleum oil rubbed bronze.
 I did not do multiple coats because I wanted to let some of the silver peak through.

 The gazebo provides cover for the rain on the lamp.
 I would not recommend doing this with an arbor or pergola where it will always be getting wet.
 We only use the lights when it has dried out enough for a couple of days.
 It is just safer with all of the electrical in the gazebo.
 Now I feel like my old birdcage is part of our home, has a place and a story.
 And….
 I think after all these years, Ed finally likes my hanging birdcage lamp!
 Most likely he likes it better when it’s dark but that is beside the point;)

-update: You can see this Re-purposed Birdcage at these awesome link parties.
-Click on the diy party button.
+update: You can see this Re-purposed Birdcage at these link parties.
+Click on the link or party button.